Death Valley Buttes (2,100 to 3,017 ft)

 Overview

-This very strenuous, 1.5-mile dancing-with-the-wind route runs out an open, airy, rocky, and exposed ridge to a summit with truly spectacular views.
-The steep use-trail passes a low knob as it runs out 0.75 miles to the first (lower) summit, drops into a saddle, and runs up the ridge and among summit cliffs for another 0.75 miles to the true summit.
-Gaining the summit requires winding up the ridge, climbing among 3rd-class boulders, traversing a wonderful (but short) knife-edge ridge, and crossing a 6-inch-wide ledge with a few hundred feet of exposure.
-Views from the ridge and the main summit are truly spectacular, although the view from the first knob on the ridge is nearly as good as those from all but the main summit.
+This very strenuous, 1.5-mile dancing-with-the-wind route runs out an open, airy, rocky, and exposed ridge to a summit with truly spectacular views out across the Death Valley Wilderness Area.
+The steep use-trail climbs 0.75 miles to the lower summit, drops into a saddle, and runs up the ridge and among summit cliffs for another 0.75 miles to the true summit.
+Gaining the summit requires climbing among 4th-class boulders, traversing a wonderful knife-edge ridge, and crossing a 6-inch-wide ledge with a few hundred feet of exposure.
+Summit views are truly spectacular, although views from the first knob on the ridge are nearly as good as those from all but the main summit.
+An alternate start runs around the north side of the ridge, then climbs to the saddle beyond the first summit.
+This route is tough, but it is among the best I've done in the Mojave Desert.

-Link to map and profile.
+Link to map or elevation profile.

 death valley buttes